 - 4x PNY CS900 480GB 2.5” SATA III Internal Solid State Drive

 From amazon, this ended up costing like $800, which is, uh, not very cheap.
-I also had to get some disk enclosures on eBay to install these disk into the server.
+I also had to grab some disk enclosures on eBay to install these disk into the server.

 Next thing up, I needed to pick a filesystem/RAID scheme to run on these drives.

 I bought the "upgraded" RAID controller when purchasing the server, since I wanted to keep my options open.
-After tinking about harder about it, hardware RAID doesn't really seem that interesting to me.
+After thinking a bit harder about hardware RAID, it doesn't really seem that interesting to me.
 Hardware RAID might be a win if I didn't have tons of RAM to spare, or if I was very CPU constrained.
-Since neither of those are the case, it seems wise to use powerful CPUs and large amount of RAM available on the server to do fs checksumming and for caching purposes.
+Since neither of those are the case, it seems wiser to use my powerful Xeon CPUs and the large amount of ECC RAM available on the server to do fs checksumming and for caching purposes.

 Awesome ZFS features: